watsh-rajneesh/amigo-chatbot/README.md

 3. Production deployment in AWS
 4. Can support operations management for various cloud providers.
 AWS is supported for now.
 5. Demo use case of cloud ops on AWS public cloud - enable user to use the chatbot service to perform devops in a
-collaborative environment of enterprise messenger - [DevOps Functional Specification] (https://1drv.ms/b/s!AnGP6YY6ad9FgYN1jLX4QRvzE--Ybw).
+collaborative environment of enterprise messenger - [DevOps Functional Specification](https://1drv.ms/b/s!AnGP6YY6ad9FgYN1jLX4QRvzE--Ybw).